hardin47/website/Math58/Notes/00-Rfunc.md

        * `n_distinct(x)`: count the number of unique values in the varaible (column) called `x`
        * `first_value(x), last_value(x)` and `nth_value(x, n)`: work similarly to `x[1], x[length(x)]`, and `x[n]`

+* If you happen to be using a function that exists in `dplyr` and in a different package, you'll want to tell the computer to use the appropriate function.
+For example, `dplyr::filter()`.

 ## Plotting